Our First Day of School

-"Our First Day of School" is the ninth season premiere of U.S. comedy-drama television show Scrubs.
-It first aired on ABC, on December 1, 2009.
+"Our First Day of School" is the ninth season premiere and 170th overall episode of the American television sitcom Scrubs.
+Written by series creator Bill Lawrence and directed by Michael Spiller, it originally aired on ABC, on December 1, 2009.
 Set around 18 months after the eighth season's finale, it is the first episode of Scrubs following the show's ninth season revamp, and marks the introduction of the show's new medical school setting while introducing several new main characters to the cast, with most of the previous main characters returning only to be featured in supportive or guest starring roles.
 Zach Braff, who played central character J.D., agreed to come back for 6 of this season's 13 episodes, and narrates this episode alongside Kerry Bishé, who plays new character and narrator Lucy Bennett.
 This episode marks the final appearance of The Janitor.

 Plot

 The episode begins by introducing the changes made to the show; the former Sacred Heart Hospital has been torn down and a new one has been built on the campus of Winston University Medical School.
 J.D., Turk, Dr. Cox and Dr. Kelso have arrived to teach classes.
 Elliot Reid is now married to J.D. and expecting their first child.
 Meanwhile, three new medical students are introduced: Lucy Bennett, a self-conscious loner keen to make new friends; Cole Aaronson, an arrogant rich kid whose father funded the new hospital, and Drew Suffin, a 30-something med school dropout trying again after a decade away.

 After getting off to a poor start with Denise, the new student adviser, and then being berated by Dr. Cox, Lucy grows discouraged.
 She sleeps with Cole, whom she met in class, to boost her self-esteem.
 However, Cole surreptitiously takes a nude photo of her when she gets out of bed, which he prints and accidentally drops on the university campus.
 J.D. sees the picture drop, but when he goes to pick it up the wind blows it along the ground, and J.D. gives chase - all the way to where Lucy happens to be sitting.
 After an awkward moment, the two talk briefly and Lucy asks J.D. for help with Dr. Cox.
 He tells her to stand up to Cox to show him she has courage.
 Lucy does just that - sort of - and begins to feel better about herself.

 Meanwhile, Denise is adjusting to her new role as student adviser.
 She tries to convince Drew to take care of her responsibilities by telling him the other students "look up to him," but he rejects her suggestion and says he wants to "stay under the radar."
 Drew and Denise copulate soon after.
 The next day, Drew suggests to Dr. Cox that he shouldn't "pick on" the weakest students - meaning Lucy.
 Cox responds by saying he will instead focus all of his enmity at Drew, henceforth demanding high results from him and ordering him to wear a paper "#1" sign everywhere he goes.